Terradue/doc-ellip/source/developer/api/catalog/production/providingwps.rst

 System credentials
 """"""""""""""""""

 You can protect your system with a system username and password.
-Those credentials will never be divulgated to the user but only used by the platform when making the HTTP requests to your system.
+Those credentials will never be communicated to the user but only used by the platform when making the HTTP requests to your system.
 When registering your service, just include your username and password to the GetCapabilities URL and it will be then reused for any further request on the same domain of the WPS provider.

 .. code-block:: console